6 min read

 When I started woodworking a few months ago, I quickly grew to love it.
 A lot of this scratched the same itch as learning how to program computers 30 years ago.
 Back then, I'd plow through programming books, staying up late every night as I learned how to create new features on my websites.

 With woodworking, I love getting to build real things with my hands and the feel of a sore back after a long day of standing around a shop.
-I also love how any time I get stuck on a problem, if I step away and sleep on it, I'll always wake up with a new solution in the morning.
+I also love how any time I get stuck on a problem, if I step away and sleep on it, I always wake up with a new solution in the morning.
 I love being a novice at something again because there's an endless learning curve ahead and I can always up my skills.
-In the end, you even get to build anything you want.
+In the end, you even get to build things you want.

 Every aspect of woodworking is honestly super satisfying.